microsoft/onnxruntime/docs/cmake_guideline.md

 target_link_libraries(C PRIVATE B A)  #Wrong!
 ```

-On Windows, The order of static libraries does matter if a symbol is defined in more than one library.
+On Windows, the order of static libraries does matter if a symbol is defined in more than one library.
 On Linux, it matters when one static library references another.

-So, in general, please always put them in right order(according to their dependency relationship).
+So, in general, please always put them in right order (according to their dependency relationship).

-# No circular dependency between libs
-If A depends on B, then B shouldn't depends on A.  This rule is strict.
-Don't ask for an exception.

 # Don't call target\_link\_libraries on static libraries
 You could do it, but please don't.

 As we said before, library order matters.
-If you explicitly lists all the libs in one line, if some libs were in wrong position, it's easy to fix.
-It's a trivial problem.
+If you explicitly list all the libs in one line, and if some libs were in wrong position, it's easy to fix.

 However, if any static lib was built with target\_link\_libraries,
 - First you should know ,there is no link step for a static lib
 - Second, once you hit the ordering problem, it would be harder to fix.
-Because many of the deps were implicit.
+Because many of the deps were implicit, and their position would be out of our control.

 # Every linux program(and shared lib) should link to libpthread and libatomic
 In Linux world, there are two set of pthread symbols.
-A fake one in the standard c libary, and a real one in pthread.so.
-If the real one is not loaded while the process was start up, then the process shouldn't use mulitple threading because all the synchronization functions are dummy.
+A fake one in the standard c library, and a real one in pthread.so.
+If the real one is not loaded while the process was starting up, then the process shouldn't use multiple threading because the core part was missing.

 So, We append "Threads::Threads" to the lib list of every shared lib(*.so,*.dll) and exe target.
 It's easy to get missed.
 If it happened, the behavior is undefined.

-However, even you told compiler to link with pthread, some times it doesn't listen to you.
-It may ignore your order, mess your life. see [https://github.com/protocolbuffers/protobuf/issues/5923](https://github.com/protocolbuffers/protobuf/issues/5923).
-So, do the double check.
-When the build is done, please manually check the result binary if pthread is there.
-(Run "ldd" command and grep pthread).

 Another related thing is: if std::atomic was in use, please also add the atomic lib there.
 Because some uses of std::atomic require linking to libatomic. see [https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_concurrency.html](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_concurrency.html)

+NOTE: However, in rare cases, even you told linker to link the program with pthread, sometimes it doesn't listen to you.
+It may ignore your order, cause issues. see [https://github.com/protocolbuffers/protobuf/issues/5923](https://github.com/protocolbuffers/protobuf/issues/5923).

-# Don't use the "-pthread" flags directly.
+# Don't use the "-pthread" flag directly.
 Because:
 1. It doesn't work with nvcc(the CUDA compiler)
 2. Not portable.

 Don't bother to add this flag to your compile time flags.
 On Linux, it's useless.
-On some very old unix-like system, it may be helpful, but we don't care.
+On some very old unix-like system, it may be helpful, but we only support Ubuntu 16.04.

 Use "Threads::Threads" for linking.
 Use nothing for compiling.